eProsima/Fast-DDS-docs/docs/fastdds/use_cases/realtime/allocations.rst

 Parameters on the DataWriter
 ----------------------------

-Every DataWriter holds an internal collection with information about every DataReader to which it matches.
+Every DataWriter holds internal collections with information about every DataReader to which it matches.
-By default, this collection is fully dynamic, meaning that new memory is allocated when a new DataReader is matched.
+By default, these collections are fully dynamic, meaning that new memory is allocated when a new DataReader is matched.
 However, :ref:`dds_layer_publisher_dataWriterQos` has a data member |DataWriterQos::writer_resource_limits-api|, of type :ref:`writerresourcelimitsqos`, that allows configuring the memory allocation behavior on the DataWriter.

-:ref:`writerresourcelimitsqos` provides a data member |WriterResourceLimitsQos::matched_subscriber_allocation-api|
+:ref:`writerresourcelimitsqos` provides data members |WriterResourceLimitsQos::matched_subscriber_allocation-api|
+and |WriterResourceLimitsQos::reader_filters_allocation-api|
-of type :ref:`resourcelimitedcontainerconfig` that allows configuring the maximum expected size of the collection of matched DataReader, so that it can be preallocated during the initialization of the DataWriter, as shown in the example below.
+of type :ref:`resourcelimitedcontainerconfig` that allow configuring the maximum expected size of the collection of matched DataReader, and the collection of writer side content filters, so they can be preallocated during the initialization of the DataWriter, as shown in the example below.
-Please, refer to :ref:`resourcelimitedcontainerconfig` for a complete description of additional configuration alternatives given by this data member.
+Please, refer to :ref:`resourcelimitedcontainerconfig` for a complete description of additional configuration alternatives given by these data members.

 +--------------------------------------------------------+